rijalghodi/memr/api/assets/chat-prompt.md

 - Plain text only.
 - No internal reasoning, chain-of-thought, or system details.
 - Be direct, concise, and helpful.
-- Match the language with user question language.
+- Use the same language that the user used in their question.

 ---